 The German verb in the right position?
 Are you kidding me?
-Putting the German in the right position is a challenge for many German language learners.
-Sometimes in second place, sometimes at the end of a sentence - the position of the German verb depends on whether you are using a basic sentence structure or a complex one.
+Putting the German Verb in the right position is a challenge for many German language learners.
+Sometimes in second place, sometimes at the end of a sentence, sometimes at the beginning - the position of the German verb depends on whether you are using a basic sentence structure or a complex one.
 Also, things change when you move into the past.
 Spend 8 minutes to really understand how the German verb works in a sentence.

 Three basic sentence structures when you learn German